Skip Navigation

 Nebula Genomics

 Of course, this level of detail comes at a price.
-You need to subscribe to their monthly service in order to continue reading your DNA.
-This subscription updates regularly, providing new insights as we learn more about genetics, but you lose access to all of Nebula’s tools without the subscription.
-So while it costs less at the outset, you’re likely to spend more money over time if you want to benefit from continued studying.
+You’ll need to purchase a membership in order to continue reading your DNA.
+This membership updates regularly, providing new insights as researchers learn more about genetics.
+However, you do lose access to all of Nebula’s tools without the subscription, including your tailored health plans and treatments (which are similar to those offered by InsideTracker and MyToolbox Genomics).

-For more information about Nebula Genomics, read our review here.
+For more information about Nebula Genomics, you can check out our full review.

 InsideTracker

 If you want to check in on your vitamin or inflammatory markers as they are today, this might be a good option.
-Athletes in particular often find a lot of success from InsideTracker’s premium personalized meal and biomarker optimization plans.
-Just know it comes with a hefty price tag: the most thorough blood test costs $589, a DNA Kit costs $249, and there’s no bundle discounts.
+Athletes, in particular, may find success with InsideTracker’s premium personalized meal and biomarker optimization plans.
+Just know it comes with a hefty price tag: the Ultimate Plan (the blood test) costs $699, a DNA Kit costs $249, InnerAge 2.0 testing costs $249, and a bundle of all three tests will run you a whopping $853.

 Interested in learning more about InsideTracker?
-Check out what we thought here.
+Our full review can be found here.

 In-person testing